abdulium/home-credit-default-risk/README.md

 | Which loan applications do we accept? | Branch Manager, Credit Risk Manager & Loan Underwriter |
 | How much loan do we give to an applicant? | Branch Manager |
 | What demographics do we target our marketing at? | Marketing Manager |

+## BUSINESS UNDERSTANDING

+### a) Business Objective:
+To determine the loan eligibility of people with insufficient or non-existent credit history using financial and non-financial indicators, such as income, age and education.

+### b) Situation Assessment:
+Generally, banks and other financial institutions review a person’s credit history to figure out his/her loan repayment ability.
+Based on such a review, they decide on whether to sanction a loan.
+Many financial institutions do not consider customers without enough credit history even if they can repay their loans.
+This unserved portion of the population presents a business opportunity.
+A model will enable us to expand our business by identifying the profitable members of this unbanked population.

+### c) Data Mining Goals:
+Through Clustering, Classification and Regression, we aim to identify the predictors of loan default, and build models to decide if the loan should be sanctioned and how much should be sanctioned.
+This would involve:

+1. Identifying patterns in the dataset and analyse the factors that give an insight on the borrower’s inability to pay their instalments on time.
+2. Classifying borrowers into different categories based on their income, age, education and other features.
+3. Determining the amount of loan to be sanctioned based on the client’s repayment capacity.